-CourseCourse project due Tuesday, FebruaryProject:27 at 6:00 AM ET.
-The course project is

-a presentation which students will be

-asked to submit by the due date and

-then to present online to their facilitator

-following submission.
-The professor and

-facilitators will provide details on how

-and when the online presentations will

-occur.
-If you expect any schedule

-difficulties doing your presentation,

-please contact your facilitator as soon

-as possible.
+The Course Project is due Thursday, February 24 at 6:00 AM ET.
+The course project is a presentation which students are asked to submit by the due date and to present online to their facilitator and/or the instructor between Thursday, February 24 and Monday, February 28, or at another time be arrangement with your facilitator.
+The professor and facilitators will provide details on how and when the online presentations will occur.
+If you expect any schedule difficulties doing your presentation, please contact your facilitator as soon as possible.